 MECHANISMS OF RESISTANCE DEVELOPMENT

-Herbicide resistance is a complicated phenomena that is impacted by a number of physiological, ecological, and genetic variables.
+Herbicide resistance is a complicated phenomenon that is impacted by a number of physiological, ecological, and genetic variables.
 Maintaining the effectiveness of herbicides and creating efficient management plans need an understanding of the mechanisms driving resistance.
 The emergence of resistance in weed populations is facilitated by many factors:

 Target-Site Mutations